wildcloud/wildcloud-websockets/README.md

 where session id represent single connection between the client and this service (e.g. one window or tab in a browser).

-To publish a message, the application posts a request to the service with socket_id and optional session_id
+To publish a message, the application posts a request to the service with socket_id

     POST /publish/socket_id

-or

-    POST /publish/socket_id/session_id

 with JSON encoded body containing the message and optional parameters.